arachnetech/homebridge-mqttthing/docs/Accessories.md

 Additionally, the alarm system may change its own target state by publishing to **getTargetState**.
 As with a homekit-controlled state change, this must be followed by a publish to **getCurrentState** to confirm that the change is complete.
 It is possible to set **getTargetState** and **getCurrentState** to the same MQTT topic, allowing the alarm system to change the target state and confirm that it has been achieved with a single MQTT message.

+If your system need an aditionnal sensor to detect the current states, you could set the **getAltSensorState** to the required sensor, and make your own rules in a codec.

 Configure `restrictTargetState` to an array of integers to restrict the target states made available by Homekit, where 0 represents STAY_ARM, 1 AWAY_ARM, 2 NIGHT_ARM and 3 DISARM, for example:

    * `"restrictTargetState": [0, 1, 3]` - for STAY_ARM, AWAY_ARM and DISARM (but no NIGHT_ARM)